shofmn/beercounter/README.md

 ) ENGINE=MyISAM  DEFAULT CHARSET=latin1;
 ```

-3. Adjust the conf.php
+3. Adjust the `conf.php` file
 4. Enjoy!
 Use `/chart` to access the chart

 # How to add a beer
-Simply do a HTTP POST request to `/beers` including the parameter `user` (that contains your or your friends username).
+Simply do a HTTP POST request to `/beers` including the parameter `user` (that contains your or your friends handle).
 That's it.

 # Notes
 * Don't look at the code.
 It was developed in 3 days during [Revision demoparty](https://www.revision-party.net), while partying hard and under the heavy influence of alcohol.